A Delicious Guide to Bengali Wedding Menu [2026]

 3. Potoler Dolma

-It is a traditional Bengali dish made of pointed gourd (potol) stuffed with spiced potato.
+A traditional Bengali preparation of pointed gourd (potol) filled with spiced potato.

 Potoler Dolma